 There are two types of cake airbrush and they are the single action airbrush and the double action airbrush.

 A single action airbrush is one that expels the air and food coloring when you press the trigger.
-Some single action airbrushes use compressors that allow you to adjust the airflow, but some others do not.
+Some single action airbrushes use compressors that allow you to adjust the airflow, while some others do not.

 To reduce or increase the volume of color expelled, you have to adjust the knob that controls the flow.
 After presetting the desired volume of color, the single action of pressing down and pulling back the trigger would expel the color.